siimon/prom-client/README.md

 gauge.dec(); // Dec with 1
 gauge.dec(10); // Dec with 10
 ```
 A gauge can be reset manually.
+This removes the label-values combinations and
+initializes to 0.

 ```js
 gauge.reset();